GovCon Detail1

 AssuredPartners Government Contractor Solutions brings together a team of experts to provide a single-source complete solution specializing in fringe and insurance management for government contractors.
 We provide business and insurance solutions to contractors working Service Contract Act (SCA) and Davis-Bacon Act (DBA) federal contracts, as well as contractors at the state and local level that have fringe dollar requirements.

-Providing The Service Contract Act (SCA) employees benefits can reduce costs for contractors on bids and increase competitiveness against peers while simultaneously providing employees with valued...
+Providing Service Contract Act (SCA) employees with benefits can reduce costs for contractors on bids and increase their competitiveness against peers, all while offering employees valued benefits....